Fitness Level

-Led by a team of archaeologist guides with many years’ knowledge and experience of the region, this tour will introduce you to the splendours of one of the ancient Mediterranean’s most significant regions.
+Led by a team of archaeologist guides with many years’ knowledge and experience of the region, this archaeological tour will introduce you to the splendours of one of the ancient Mediterranean’s most significant regions.
 As you explore its historical and cultural majesty as well as its natural beauty and living traditions you’ll gain a true and unforgettable sense and understanding of what the Peloponnese was and is.

-Our tours receive an average rating of 5 out of 5 from 663 reviews, according to AITO reviews.
+Our Tours receive an average rating of 5 out of 5 from 941 reviews, according to AITO reviews.

 Later, we enjoy lunch and a tasting at one of the many Nemea wineries: the region is the oldest established wine appellation in the country, based on the delicious Agiorgitiko grape, producing a dark red wine of great warmth and character.
-A fine day behind us, we make our way to Nafplio, one of Greece’s most attractive coastal towns for our first Peloponnesian night, in a restored Neoclassical building in the picturesque Old Town.
+A fine start behind us, we make our way to Nafplio, one of Greece’s most attractive coastal towns for our first Peloponnesian night, in a restored Neoclassical building in the picturesque Old Town.

 A scenic drive into the southern Peloponnese begins on the peninsula’s east coast, through the southern Argolid and then following the shore of what was once Kynouria, the buffer over which Argos and Sparta glowered at each other.
 We stop at Leonidio beneath towering bluffs and russet stone ramparts for a delicious rural lunch and then continue through the extraordinarily beautiful Tzakonian Mountains - ancient Parnon - to the village of Kosmas, a good 1,150m (3,770ft) above sea level, where we stop for coffee and traditional sweets.

-In the late afternoon, we carry on southwards to Areopoli in the Mani Peninsula, where we spend the next two nights.
+After a well-deserved lunch in Mystras village, we carry on southwards to Areopoli in the Mani Peninsula, where we spend the next two nights.

 Our first stop is at the spectacular caves of Diros, entered from a small cove and located just above sea level.
 Here, nature has spent the last few million years carving out a dazzlingly beautiful labyrinth of chambers and passages.
 Mostly flooded, they are accessible by boat and decorated with a stunning array of stalagmites, stalactites, draperies and other limestone concretions: a hidden world of dreamlike wonder.